yukihito23/Exile_Scavenge/README.md

 ## Requirements:
 Exile Mod 1.0.3: http://www.exilemod.com/downloads/
 Base Exile Mod.

+## Optionals:
 LordRampantHumps Items Pack : https://steamcommunity.com/sharedfiles/filedetails/?id=1082756693
 New Exile cusumables.

-Exile Extended Items: https://steamcommunity.com/sharedfiles/filedetails/?id=897168981

-New Exile Items.
+Exile Extended Items: https://steamcommunity.com/sharedfiles/filedetails/?id=897168981 New Exile Items.

+Uncomment the classes on the end of the CfgExileScavenge.cpp files to get some actions that use these mod items if you use these Mods!

 > ## Installation: